A ZenBrain Studio Guide

 This is for you if...

-You're a woman who's noticed your motivation shifts with your cycle
+You're a woman who's noticed your motivation shifts with your cycle and wondered if anyone else sees it

 Dopamine Ecology

-Hormonal rhythm mapping for women
+Hormonal rhythm mapping designed specifically for women

 $37